The Rise of B3 Slot Machines

 The government has launched a review of the laws around gaming machines (including B3 slot machines in bingo halls), with full recommendations expected next year.
 The Department for Culture, Media and Sport released a statement: “It is important that gambling regulations strike the right balance between allowing the industry to contribute to the economy and enable people to bet responsibly, whilst ensuring consumers and communities are protected.”

 While WDW Bingo is geared towards online bingo and slots players, we urge our readers to play responsibly.
-For more information, visit Gamble Aware.
+For more information, visit our responsible gambling page.

 The information and image in this article comes from here, and BBC Victoria Derbyshire, broadcast 8 November 2016.